-Dr. Tomer Berkovitz joined Alcobra in May 2014 as the Chief Financial Officer.
+Dr. Tomer Berkovitz joined Alcobra in May 2014 as the Chief Financial Officer and in January 2016 was appointed to the additional position of Chief Operating Officer.
 Immediately prior to joining Alcobra, and from 2008, he was an Executive Director in J.P.
-Morgan's Investment Banking Division in New York, where he played a leading role in numerous capital market and M&A transactions.
+Morgan's Investment Banking Division in New York, where he played a leading role in numerous capital market and mergers and acquisitions transactions.
 In this capacity, he advised senior management and boards of directors of J.P.
 Morgan's key U.S. clients, including several S&P 500 healthcare firms.
 Prior to joining J.P.
 Morgan, Dr. Berkovitz worked in Citigroup's Investment Bank in New York.
-From 2000 to 2003, he served as an Economist in the Financial Advisory Unit to the Chief of Staff of the Israel Defense Forces.
+From 2000 to 2003, he served as an economist in the Financial Advisory Unit to the Chief of Staff of the Israel Defense Forces.
 Dr. Berkovitz holds a Ph.D. in Finance and Economics from Columbia Business School and has published a number of corporate finance articles in leading academic and practitioner journals.
 He also holds an M.Sc. in Finance and Accounting and a B.A. in Economics and Management, both from Tel-Aviv University.